 Hand sanitizer is available across campus and in key locations for students and employees; you are encouraged to carry your own sanitizer.

-The employee guide to safe return was developed with details that are currently known about best practices regarding COVID-19, along with local, state and federal guides.
-All employees are expected to learn and follow the guidelines for the health and safety of the College community.
+The guide to safe return was developed with details that are currently known about best practices regarding COVID-19, along with local, state and federal guides.
+All students and employees are expected to learn and follow the guidelines for the health and safety of the College community.

 STLCC Laptop Loan Program STLCC students may be able to borrow a laptop computer for spring 2021.
 Details about the STLCC Laptop Loan program are online.